On the Equivalence Principle and Electrodynamics of Moving Bodies

 \section{Summary}

-It is commonly argued that the Lorentz-force equation cannot be considered as a geodesic one due to the fact that it depends on the mass of the particle.
-There is however a caveat in this argument namely, we can make the metric depending on the mass too.
-This, in fact, is a necessity considering that such metric should depend on the dimensional field $A_{\mu}$.
-If one wishes to obtain the equivalence between the geodesic and Lorentz-force trajectories it is almost a logical necessity to take advantage of some characteristic feature of the electromagnetic field.
-That feature in our opinion is the Gauss law - the consequence of which is the screening of the filed inside a charged conducting body.
+It is commonly argued that the Lorentz force equation cannot be considered as a geodesic one due to the fact that it depends on the mass of the particle.
+There is however a caveat in this argument; namely, we can make the metric also depend on the mass.
+This, in fact, is a necessity, considering that such a metric should depend on the dimensional field $A_{\mu}$.

+If one wishes to obtain the equivalence between the geodesic and Lorentz force trajectories, it seems logical to take advantage of some characteristic feature of the electromagnetic field.
+In our opinion, this feature is Gauss's law, the consequence of which is the screening of the field inside a charged conducting body.
 This allows one to consider a modification of Einstein's elevator thought experiment in which the elevator is charged.
-The observer inside the elevator cannot detect the electromagnetic field and so the equivalence between the geodesics and the Lorentz-force trajectories follows.
+The observer inside the elevator cannot detect the electromagnetic field and so the equivalence between the geodesics and the Lorentz force trajectories follows.

-We have derived consistency condition (\ref{cons1}) from the requirement that the geodesic equation in the metric (\ref{metric}) coincides with the Lorentz force equation in Minkowski space.
-Such condition can be achieved by choosing a certain gauge.
-Therefore we must conclude that the equivalence principle, exploited in they way, fixes the gauge of the electromagnetic potential (albeit marginally) even though the equations of motion are gauge invariant.
+We have derived the consistency condition (\ref{cons1}) from the requirement that the geodesic equation for the metric (\ref{metric}) coincides with the Lorentz force equation in Minkowski space.
+Such a condition can be achieved by choosing a certain gauge on the trajectory.
+Therefore, we must conclude that the equivalence principle, exploited in this way, fixes the gauge of the electromagnetic potential (albeit marginally).

-A striking conclusion that follows is that the potential $A_{\mu}$ is physical (cp. (\ref{moment})).
-This one can deduce already from the Aharonov-Bohm experiment and so one perhaps should not be surprised that its value can be determined/constrained by some physical considerations.
-What is surprising however is that, unlike in the Aharonov-Bohm experiment, we are not using the rules of quantum mechanics.
-Contrary to common belief it follows that $A_{\mu}$ is physical, relying on entirely classical considerations.